 You will get all your internal flight e-tickets and hotel vouchers at your destination.
 An Explore India representative will review these documents and provide them to you after your arrival in India.

 Traveling in India is relatively safe.
-Simple precautions, however, should be applied when travelling to any foreign country.
-Use the hotel safe to keep your valuables (passports, jewellery etc.) secure.
+Simple precautions, however, should be applied when traveling to any foreign country.
+Use the hotel safe to keep your valuables (passports, jewelry, etc.) secure.

 India Sightseeing Tips